 And it happens in agencies like our intelligence community, the CIA, the FBI.

-And this, you know, this happens every uh, you know, 20, 30 years.
+And this happens every 20, 30 years.

-Um we have now learned that, as Scott said, our intelligence community became politicized and weaponized uh improperly and illegally uh under the Obama administration, and exposure is the only antidote because that precipitates restrictions and changes in oversight.
+We have now learned that, as Scott said, our intelligence community became politicized and weaponized improperly and illegally under the Obama administration.

-Well, let me ask you this, Scott, because you know how bad is it.
+Well, let me ask you this, Scott, because you know, how bad is it?

-How bad do you think the corruption is and and how vulnerable are we as a country from outside actors, hostile regimes, Russia, Iran, China, North Korea, in terms of their ability to hack us.
+And how vulnerable are we as a country from outside actors, hostile regimes, Russia, Iran, China, North Korea, in terms of their ability to hack us?

 Once a service becomes politicized, it is usually the path to ruin, and that service becomes marginalized and ineffective.

-So hopefully, Barr will put a stop to this, we'll have a thorough investigation.
+So hopefully, Barr will put a stop to this.

 People who misbehaved will be punished severely, and then we can move on and have enhanced security for everyone.

-Well, I I want the right thing.
+Well, I want the right thing.

 I love this country.

-I want to be the best at that game, because it's not really a game.
+I want to be the best at that game because it's not really a game.

 Scott, thank you for being with us, Greg.